 Here is a blog post on how to eco print fabric using the microwave.
 Eco print simply means producing natural prints on fabrics.
 It uses flowers and leaves to produce prints using natural dyes and mordants.
-I have started knowing about this craft sometime last year and over that period I just practice like mad.
+I started knowing about this craft sometime last year and over that period I just practice like mad.
 I just how it can produce the most amazing prints.
 While to be honest I am yet to be an expert but this blog logs my journey from being a novice to an expert (Hopefully one day!!).

 Using a microwave is a quick simple way to create eco prints on fabrics.
-The traditional way is using a steamer that is all well and good but it takes time and uses a bit of space.
+The traditional way is using a steamer and boiling which is all well and good but it takes time and uses a bit of space.
+Now in the current times, huge gas or electric bills.
 The end results are nearly about the same.
 Microwave produces short high heat whereas steaming produces long wet heat (depending on how high the heat it is).
-I use the microwave for most of my eco fabric prints.
+For a successful eco print, all it needs is heat.
+Now I use the microwave for most of my eco-fabric prints.

-So here is how to eco print as it would need preparation before it going into the microwave.
+So here is how to eco print as it would need preparation before it goes into the microwave.
 This is to eco print or to produce a print.
 I tend to choose natural dyes that are lasting and will not fade after a few washes. it is the same for flowers and leaves choose the ones that produce lasting print and contain lots of tannins.
 If the leaves don’t produce tannin soak the leaves in powdered gall nut solution.
 Not too much as it would not stick to the fabric.

-Bundling and using microwave
+Bundling and using a microwave

 Once the equipment is set up, to eco print away just bring it all out again.
 It is an art and knack to this craft.
-That is why there are so many eco-printing courses around.
+That is why there are so many eco-printing courses nowadays around.
 But I am self-taught as I don’t really have much time to do courses.
 I believe one learns at their own pace by experimenting.
 This creates one very own technique.
 It is art and design after all.